jensanjo/wordfeud-wordlists/README.md

 ## Other wordlists

 Here are some links to other wordlists.
-They are not maintained by me.
+They are not maintained by me, and may need some processing before they are can be used.
+Specifically:
+* remove any comment lines
+* remove words that can not be formed by the tile set for that language
+* remove words that use more than 15 tiles (improves efficiency)

 * [Wordfeud dictionaries](https://wordfeud.com/dictionaries/)